An Entanglement Monotone from the Contextual Fraction: Background

 {\bfseries Sheaf-Theoretic Contextuality.} We start with a basic review of the sheaf-theoretic framework introduced in Ref.~\cite{Abramsky2011}.
 A measurement scenario (or `scenario' for short) is a triplet $(X, \mathcal M, O)$ where $X$ a finite set of measurements, $\mathcal M$ a set of contexts, and $O$ a finite set of outcomes for each measurement.
 Each context $C\in\mathcal M$ is a subset of $X$, containing compatible measurements.
-For qubits, $O{=}`{0,1}$.
+For qubits, $O =`{0,1}$.

 \begin{eg} The simplest nontrivial scenario involves two parties, Alice and Bob, who each have one qubit.
 Alice measures her qubit in one of the two distinct ONBs, $a_1$ or $a_2$, while Bob measures his qubit in the ONB $b$.
 The total set of ONBs is $X =`{a_1, a_2, b}$.
 The two possible contexts are $`{a_1, b}$ and $`{a_2, b}$ so $\mathcal M =`{`{a_1, b}, `{a_2, b}}$.
 Note that $a_1$ and $a_2$ cannot be in the same context because Alice cannot simultaneously measure in both ONBs.
-Finally, $O =`{0,1}$.
+Finally, $O =`{0,1}$. \end{eg}

-Alice and Bob run statistics on their measurement outcomes and the results are stored in probability tables, referred to as empirical models (or `models' for short).
-For illustration, Table~\ref{tab:empirical_model_examples} gives three distinct models. \end{eg}
+Alice and Bob run statistics on their measurement outcomes and the results are stored in probability tables, referred to as empirical models (or `models' for short). \Cref{tab:empirical_model_examples} gives three distinct models.